ikursaev/laptop_auto_brightness/README.md

 # laptop_autobrightness
 Concept.
-Script automatically adjusts screen brightness of your laptop by making photo using builtin webcam and analyzing their brightness.
+Script automatically adjusts your laptop screen brightness by making photo using builtin webcam and analyzing photo brightness.